 Joan Roydon was the daughter of Henry Roydon of Battersea, Surrey.
 In December 1568 she married Thomas Holcroft of Battersea (d.1591).
 Some sources mistakenly give his first name as William.
-They had two children, Geoffrey and Henry (1580-1648).
-In about 1592, she married Oliver St. John (c.1560-December 29, 1630), by whom she had no children.
-In 1621, he was created Viscount Grandison and in 1626, Baron Tregoz.
+Their children were Geoffrey and Henry (1580-1648).
+In about 1592, she married Oliver St. John (c.1560-December 29, 1630).
+They had no children.
+He was created viscount Grandison in 1621 and baron Tregoz in 1626.
 Joan made her will on February 19, 1630/1 and was buried on March 20, 1630/1 at Battersea.
 Portrait: a memorial at Battersea, Surrey displays busts of Joan and her second husband.

 see MARGARET WHETENHALL

 Mary (sometimes called Margaret) Roydon was the daughter of Sir Christopher Roydon of Roydon Hall, Ramsey, Essex (d.1543/4) and his wife, Katherine.
 She was the ward of the 16th earl of Oxford.
 According to a story told after the death of John Lucas of Colchester, Essex (d.
 September 13, 1556), Lucas was “a great gamester” and won Mary’s wardship at dice.
 She is mentioned in his will and later married his youngest son, another John Lucas.
 Their children were Roydon, Mary, Margaret, Elizabeth, Edward, John, Edmund, and Christopher.
 They lived at Roydon Hall.